tytydraco/yessleep/out/Scarecrows_confessions_and_goodbyes.md

 My name is Caroline Hines.
 I am a murderer.
 A real life man-eater.
-And no, I don't feel bad.
+I was the willing participant, and you'll see what I mean later.
 And by the time the moderators reading this post get around to realizing that this isn't a joke, and if it is, maybe a non-emergency police welfare check just to be safe, it won't help.
 Here's what the authorities will find once they track me down and search my apartment: the sexiest corpse they've ever seen, along with a large, transparent plastic bag full of the truth: it was me, it was all my fault, and you're all terrible at your job.

 At this point, dear readers, you may be thinking: *There's no way this is real*, or, *Why here?
 Why now?*